-The Practical Nursing program is offered at both the Main and Monroe Campuses.
-General Education courses included in both nursing curricula are offered during the day and evening as well as on line.
-Students may elect to complete general education courses prior to entering the nursing program.
-Students choosing this option are encouraged to consult an academic advisor.
+General Education courses in the nursing curriculum are offered during the day and evening as well as in on-line format.
+Students may elect to complete general education courses prior to entering the program.
+All students are encouraged to consult an academic advisor.